• Skip to primary navigation

 Parents may not be aware at first that their infant has hydrocephalus, especially if healthcare professionals fail to detect the signs and symptoms and make a diagnosis.
 Since it can take days for parents to notice the signs, the brain swelling could cause damage before medical treatment starts.

-Along with cerebral palsy, failure to detect and diagnose hydrocephalus can also lead to speech delays, vision issues, seizures, mental and physical disabilities, encephalitis, and developmental delays.[4]
+Along with cerebral palsy, failure to detect and diagnose hydrocephalus can also lead to speech delays, vision issues, seizures, mental and physical disabilities, and developmental delays.[4]

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area